ArchipelagoMW/Archipelago/worlds/ahit/docs/en_A Hat in Time.md

 ## Where is the options page?

-The [player settings page for this game](../player-settings) contains all the options you need to configure and export a config file.
+The [player options page for this game](../player-settings) contains all the options you need to configure and export a config file.

 ## What does randomization do to this game?

 Items which the player would normally acquire throughout the game have been moved around.
-Chapter costs are randomized in a progressive order based on your settings, so for example you could go to Subcon Forest -> Battle of the Birds -> Alpine Skyline, etc. in that order.
+Chapter costs are randomized in a progressive order based on your options, so for example you could go to Subcon Forest -> Battle of the Birds -> Alpine Skyline, etc. in that order.
 If act shuffle is turned on, the levels and Time Rifts in these chapters will be randomized as well.